 Dr Shaffa Hameed

-Shaffa Hameed is a Research Fellow at the International Centre for Evidence in Disability (ICED) at LSHTM.
-Prior to joining ICED, Shaffa undertook a number of qualitative and policy research commissioned by international and local NGOs in the Maldives, contributing to regional and local understanding of social and religious barriers to reproductive health.
-Her work at the United Nations Population Fund (UNFPA) focused on evaluating programmes and research on sexual and reproductive health and rights and gender-based violence, with emphasis on strengthening institutional response to these.
-The common thread throughout Shaffa’s research career has been sexual and reproductive health and rights of vulnerable groups, based on which she completed her doctorate at the London School of Economics and Political Science in 2012.
+I am an Assistant Professor at the International Centre for Evidence in Disability (ICED) and the Gender Violence and Health Centre (GVHC) at LSHTM.
+Prior to joining LSHTM, I undertook a number of qualitative and policy research commissioned by international and local NGOs in the Maldives, contributing to regional and local understanding of social and religious barriers to reproductive health.
+My work at the United Nations Population Fund (UNFPA) focused on evaluating programmes and research on sexual and reproductive health and rights and gender-based violence, with emphasis on strengthening institutional response to these.
+The common thread throughout my research career has been sexual and reproductive health and rights of vulnerable groups, based on which I completed my doctorate at the London School of Economics and Political Science in 2012.

-Shaffa teaches qualitative methods on MSc modules including Global Disability and Health, and Skills for Field Research in Eye Care.
-She also provides qualitative analysis support to MSc and PhD students doing qualitative and mixed methods research.
+I teach on MSc modules including Global Disability and Health, Sexual Health, and Skills for Field Research.
+I also provide qualitative analysis support to MSc and PhD students doing qualitative and mixed methods research.

 I supervise a number of PhD and DrPH students as first, second, or third supervisor:

 - Tim O’ Fallon: Access to rehabilitation for people with disabilities in the Maldives

 - Goli Hashemi: Barriers to accessing primary healthcare services for people with disabilities in Guatemala

 - Veronika Reichenberger: Using in-depth interviews and participatory visual methodologies to understand healthcare access among adults with disabilities in São Paulo, Brazil

 - Weiqi Han: Lived experiences of the sexuality of young people with physical disabilities in China during their transition to adulthood

 - Benafsha Yaqoobi: Access to education for children with disabilities in Afghanistan